Fixed Income Trading: The Definitive Guide

 Humans will probably not disappear completely, but if you want to work in trading or structuring, it’s in your best interest to gain knowledge of programming and data science.

-Even if you’re in sales, knowledge of algorithms will be helpful and, eventually, essential.
+Even if you’re in sales, knowledge of quant research and algorithms will be helpful and, eventually, essential.

 We covered assessment centers for sales & trading in a previous article on the rates trading desk, and we published a whole series on sales and trading interview questions (and the “fit” questions), so there is not much to add there.